Emergency:

 This article explores the favourable impact of coffee on health and the risk factors one should be aware of.

-A Guide To The Health Advantages Of Coffee:
+A Guide To The Health Advantages of Coffee:

 Coffee is derived from plants and hence can safely be called a plant food.
 Besides caffeine, there are several phenolic phytochemicals present in coffee beans that lend it its health-promoting features.
 Since plant foods like berries, beetroot and cocoa contain similar compounds, coffee also follows the same molecular pathway for improving health.
 The following sections explain the health benefits of coffee in detail.